-I bought this cedar chest over 7 years ago and I still have it.
-It was painted when I bought it and I’ve painted it a bunch of times myself.
-White here , Dark Green here , Black here , Light Green here.
-It is currently black and we use it as a clothes catch-all in our bedroom.
-Do you guys have a place in your bedroom where you pile up clothing.
+I bought this cedar chest over seven years ago and still have it.
+It was painted when I bought it, and I’ve painted it a bunch of times myself.
+It has been white, light green, and dark green.
+The chest is currently black, and we use it as a clothes catch-all in our bedroom.
+Do you guys have a place in your bedroom where you pile up clothing?

 I bought this cedar chest at the Nashville Flea Market.
 It was a unique piece, tall and narrow compared to other chests.
 It had a Mid Century modern look.
-We added a shelf and scrollwork to the piece.
-Looking at the photo now I see I totally ruined the Mid Century vibe with that curvy wood detail.
+We added a shelf and scroll work to the piece.
+Looking at the photo, I see I ruined the Mid-Century vibe with that curvy wood detail.
 Too bad.

 I also added a scalloped wood detail to this chest.
 But that's okay because it was a plain chest to start with.
 It needed something.
 The wood detail was it.
-That’s what happens when you buy about 10 of those at the flea market.
+That happens when you buy about 10 of those at the flea market.
 The pink color is perfectly girly.

 This chest was a little bit country.
 I removed some of the curvy wood details and changed out the hardware.
 I painted the bottom white to accent the original stained finish of the top.
 Much better now.

 This is another layered paint project using Vaseline.
-This time I used red as the base color and turquoise for the top coat.
+I used red as the base color and turquoise for the top coat this time.
 No stencil this time.

 The neutral color I chose for this cedar chest would fit in any color scheme.
-It’s kind of taupy and kind of gray.
-I forgot the color name!
+It’s kind of taupe and kind of gray.
+I forgot the name of this color!

 What a fun project.
 I did a lot of work on this antique cedar chest.
 It had really pretty wood trim and I didn’t want to paint it.
 I painted the rest of the chest white and used a kitchen sponge and baby bottle brush to age the paint.
 Really.

 No paint here.
 This is my cedar chest the hubby and kids bought for me many years ago.
 The top is padded and I changed out the fabric (for the second time).
-Did you know you can take the cedar chest tops off and change that fabric?
+Did you know you can remove the cedar chest tops and change that fabric?
 You can.
-I show you how in this post.
+I will show you how in this post.